open-telemetry/opentelemetry-go/README.md

 specification](https://github.com/open-telemetry/opentelemetry-specification).
 The `sdk` package is the reference implementation of the API.

-Libraries that produce telemetry data should only depend on `api`, and defer the choice of the SDK to the application developer.
+Libraries that produce telemetry data should only depend on `api` and defer the choice of the SDK to the application developer.
 Applications may depend on `sdk` or another package that implements the API.

 To install the API and SDK packages,